Mr-PauI/ESP32-BinForge/CONTRIBUTING.md

 Feel free to reach out if you have specific questions.

-We welcome contributions of any size.
+I welcome contributions of any size.
 Even small fixes, bug reports, or suggestions help improve ESP32-BinForge for everyone.